Texas Community Property

 (1) the property owned or claimed by the spouse before marriage;

 (2) the property acquired by the spouse during marriage by gift, devise, or descent; and

 (3) the recovery for personal injuries sustained by the spouse during marriage, except any recovery for loss of earning capacity during marriage.

 Community property consists of the property, other than separate property, acquired by either spouse during marriage.

 Presumption of Community Property.

-There is a presumption in Texas that property is community.
+There is a presumption in Texas that property is a community.
 To prove otherwise as separate property a spouse must show and prove by clear and convincing evidence that the property was his or her property apart from and separate from the community estate.
 One basic way of proving this would be to trace the origin of the property dating back before marriage.
-However, when it comes to liquid cash or money, this can sometimes be difficult to show if the cash has been deposited to a joint bank account which is community.
+However, when it comes to liquid cash or money, this can sometimes be difficult to show if the cash has been deposited to a joint bank account that is a community.
 Moreover, even if the cash originally used was originally separate it could lose its separate identity when spent or utilized for community liability and expenses such as household expenses.

 Claims for Reimbursement from the Community Estate.

 A spouse can however claim reimbursement of separate property at the time of divorce, so long as the identifiable money spent was originally separate property and can be proven to have been utilized or spent on a community asset.